Foggy. Confused. Unsure. Overwhelmed. That’s what contemplating your next career move can feel like at the start.

 2. Know your strengths and what work means to you.

-Behavioural science knows that playing to your strengths is smart, and identifying the unique combination of strengths and natural capacities that makes you memorable and an obvious fit for certain roles is both energising and enlightening.
+Behavioural science knows that playing to your strengths is smart, and identifying the unique combination of strengths and natural capabilities that make you memorable and an obvious fit for certain roles is both energising and enlightening.
 Additionally, when you become clear about what work means to you, you can start to tap into more purposeful ideas and career opportunities.

 3. Evaluate your options using a holistic view of what makes you thrive.